 The Georgina Infrastructure and Operations Department is responsible for road construction and maintenance, snow removal on the roads and sidewalks, vehicle fleet, traffic control, sidewalk construction and maintenance, streetlights, sanitary sewer collection, water distribution, and the maintenance of all parks and facilities.
-This section deals with the capital infrastructure of Operations buildings, land, and related furniture and equipment, and municipal fleet.
-The Parks and Recreation components are addressed in Appendix B.3, the engineered components of roads, water, sewer and storm drainage are discussed in Appendices C to F.
+This section deals only with the operations of buildings, land, related furniture and equipment, and municipal fleet.
+The Parks and Recreation components, including fleet, are addressed in Appendix B.3.
+The roads and related infrastructure, as well as the water, sewer and storm drainage infrastructure is discussed in Appendices C to F.

-The Town of Georgina conducts Operations services from a two main sites - Egypt and Belhaven.
+The Town of Georgina provides Operations services from two main sites - Egypt and Belhaven.
 At these sites there are a variety of facilities, including equipment depots, storage buildings, sand domes and a waterworks facility.
 The facilities total 50,640 square feet of building space, which was worth almost \$4.44 million in 2015.
 The 5.75 hectares of land associated with these operations is valued at \$1.58 million.
 Furniture and equipment required for service provision totals \$287,300 and the operations fleet and associated required equipment includes 80 items, with a combined value of \$5.40 million.

 The total value of the Operations inventory of capital assets is \$11.71 million.
-The resulting ten-year historic average service level is \$180.20 per population and employment, and this, multiplied by the ten-year growth in population and employment (10,146), results in a maximum allowable funding envelope of \$1.83 million.
+The resulting ten-year historic average service level is \$207.91 per population and employment, and this, multiplied by the ten-year growth in population and employment (10,146), results in a maximum allowable funding envelope of \$2.11 million.
+Excess capacity has been calculated in the amount of \$443,310, however it is deemed to be committed through the recovery of a negative reserve fund balance (\$792,85) in the capital program.
 Under the Development Charges Act, 1997, services related to a highway as defined in subsection 1(1) of the Municipal Act, 2001, need not to be reduced by the legislated ten per cent.
-The services and capital assets of Public Works and Operations are considered to be related to a highway, and as such, the full maximum allowable funding envelope of \$1.83 million is brought forward to the development charges calculation.
+The services and capital assets of Public Works and Operations are considered to be related to a highway, and as such, the full maximum allowable funding envelope of \$2.11 million is brought forward to the development charges calculation.

-TABLE 2 2016 - 2025 DEVELOPMENT-RELATED CAPITAL PROGRAM & CALCULATION OF THE "UNADJUSTED" DEVELOPMENT CHARGES
+TABLE 22016 - 2025DEVELOPMENT-RELATEDCAPITALPROGRAM & CALCULATION OF THE "UNADJUSTED" DEVELOPMENT CHARGES